Who Is Liable After a Commercial Truck Collision in Las Vegas?

 Sometimes, it is not a driver but a trucking company that causes a semi accident in Las Vegas.
 Truck companies can be directly liable for accidents if they contributed to them through acts of negligence.
 Common examples include hiring unlicensed drivers, failing to properly train new drivers, breaking FMCSA regulations and ignoring truck maintenance requirements.
 Trucking company negligence could lead to unroadworthy trucks and accidents such as tire blowouts or jackknifes from improper braking.
 Other potentially liable parties after a Las Vegas truck accident include product manufacturers, cargo loaders, cargo companies, property owners and government agencies.

-Contact Claggett & Sykes Law Firm
+Contact Claggett & Sykes Trial Lawyers

 Liability is a complex and important part of personal injury law, but liability for a commercial truck collision in Las Vegas can be difficult to determine.
 You may need a lawyer’s assistance in investigating you or a loved one’s recent accident for signs of negligence and fault.
-Contact the Las Vegas personal injury lawyers at Claggett & Sykes Law Firm for a free case evaluation.
+Contact the Las Vegas personal injury lawyers at Claggett & Sykes Trial Lawyers for a free case evaluation.
 We may be able to obtain evidence of causation, such as the truck’s black box or the driver’s employment records, to identify the defendant.
 One or multiple parties may be liable for your injuries and damages.
 Call (702) 333-7777 today to schedule your consultation in Las Vegas.